1irotech/12/README.md

 ## `NOTICE`

 ##
-- Not For Sale
+- BOT STRICTLY Not For Sale
 - Don't Forget to Give Credits If you are using or Reuploading My Plugins/files
 - Have A Good Day Ahead
-- Don't Use This Script As Your Bot Base
 ---

  <br><br>